PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 > #### DNS record types .. ![](../info.png)
 > A full list of DNS record types can be found on Wikipedia at this URL `https://en.wikipedia.org/wiki/List_of_DNS_record_types`

-Firstly we perform an `SRV` query, this returns the port number for the service and a `CNAME` record (canonical name record).
-We then perform a host lookup - `A` record - against the `CNAME` to obtain an IP address for the service.
+Under the hood the  Concordant module firstly performs an `SRV` query, this returns the port number for the service and a `CNAME` record (canonical name record).
+It then perform a host lookup - `A` record - against the `CNAME` to obtain an IP address for the service.
 Once we have these two pieces of information we can proceed to connect to and consume the service.
-The concordant module takes care of all of this detail for us, however it is important to understand what is happening under the hood.
+The concordant module takes care of all of this detail for us, however it is important to understand what is happening internally.

 If we look at the code in the Audit service, we can see that the service is using the following code to resolve a hostname and port number for the `mongodb` database: